THE LATEST TECHNOLOGY…

 My goal is to keep the excitement alive.
 As a kid, I loved building electronic kits.
 I loved reading about computers.
 My two loves finally came together in 1981 when I built a Sinclair ZX81 - yes it was a relatively simple kit, but it impressed the heck out of everyone when I showed them the computer that I built!

-In part, that was the impetus for this project.
+In part, that was the impetus for these projects.
 I wanted to share that excitement with my kids.
 I wanted them to read the same books I read (eg. "Getting Started in Electronics" by Forrest Mims III), smell rosin wafting through the air, and delight when you power up your creation for the first time.

 So take a look at my re-creations of classic computers available in kit form.
 Fire up the soldering iron and block off a weekend afternoon or two, and impress your friends!